pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 **Step 2: OpenTelemetry Collector Setup**

   The second step involves adapting the above Prometheus scenarios to OpenTelemetry collector.

   Key components include:

   - **Prometheus Receiver:** This acts as a drop-in replacement for Prometheus

-TODO: Add configuraions and deploy to kind

 **Step 3: Exporting Metrics**

   In the final step, we explore options to export our metrics:

   **Exporters for Demo**

   - **Prometheus Remote Write:** Leverage ```prometheusremotewriteexporter ```for exporting metrics.

-TODO: Add configuraions and deploy to kind

   - **Grafana Mimir:** Utilize Grafana Mimir, opting for either the ```otlphttp``` exporter or prometheusremotewriteexporter for exporting metrics.

-TODO: Add Sample configurations and deploy to kind

-Other options:
-- **Thanos Receive:** Utilize Thanos Receive, employing the prometheusremotewriteexporter for robust metric transmission.

-- **Observability Vendors:** Choose from a variety of observability vendors, each with specific exporters available in the infrastructure-opentelemetry-contrib repository.

-## 2. Scaling metreics pipeline using target allocator
+## 2. Scaling metreics pipeline with the target allocator